Jalen Hurts Player Prop Bets for NFL Week 18 | Philadelphia vs. Dallas 1/8/2022

 Matchup vs. Dallas

-- In three matchups against the Cowboys, Hurts averaged 225.7 passing yards per game, 225.7 yards above his over/under for Saturday.

-- Hurts threw multiple touchdown passes twice over those three outings against the Cowboys.
-He threw multiple TD passes against them one time.
+- Hurts threw a touchdown pass twice over those matchups against the Cowboys, and threw multiple TD passes against them once.

-- The Cowboys are conceding 259.9 passing yards per game this season, the NFL's 24th-ranked pass defense.
+- This week Hurts will face the NFL's 24th-ranked pass defense (259.9 yards allowed per game).

-- The Cowboys' defense is seventh in the league, giving up 1.4 passing touchdowns per game.
+- The Cowboys have given up 22 passing TDs this year (1.4 per game), ranking them seventh among NFL defenses.

 Recent Performances